JKorf/HTX.Net/README.md

 * Version 5.0.0 - 25 Jun 2023
     * Updated CryptoExchange.Net to version 6.0.0
-    * Renamed HTXClient to HTXRestClient
+    * Renamed HuobiClient to HuobiRestClient
-    * Renamed **Streams to **Api on the HTXSocketClient
+    * Renamed **Streams to **Api on the HuobiSocketClient
     * Updated endpoints to consistently use a base url without any path as basis to make switching environments/base urls clearer
-    * Added IHTXOrderBookFactory and implementation for creating order books
+    * Added IHuobiOrderBookFactory and implementation for creating order books
-    * Updated dependency injection register method (AddHTX)
+    * Updated dependency injection register method (AddHuobi)

 * Version 4.2.4 - 18 Mar 2023
     * Updated CryptoExchange.Net